Gerald A. McHugh Jr.

-Gerald Austin McHugh Jr. (born November 16, 1954) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Gerald Austin McHugh Jr. (born 1954) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Biography

 McHugh was born and raised in West Philadelphia.
 McHugh received an Artium Baccalaureus degree, summa cum laude, in 1976 from St. Joseph's University.
 He received a Juris Doctor, cum laude, in 1979 from the University of Pennsylvania Law School.
 In 1979, he served as a law clerk to Judge Edmund B. Spaeth of the Pennsylvania Superior Court.
-From 1979 to 1981, he served as a law clerk to Judge Alfred L. Luongo of the United States District Court for the Eastern District of Pennsylvania.
+From 1979 to 1981, he served as a law clerk to Judge Alfred Leopold Luongo of the United States District Court for the Eastern District of Pennsylvania.
 From 1981 to 2004, he was a shareholder at the civil litigation law firm of Litvin, Blumberg, Matusow and Young.
-From 2004 to 2014, he was a partner at the Philadelphia law firm of Raynes McCarty, where he handled complex civil litigation involving tort, insurance and civil rights claims.
+From 2004 to 2014, he was a partner at the Philadelphia law firm of Raynes McCarty, where he handled complex civil litigation involving tort, insurance, and civil rights claims.